 Activity I-E-1(c): Interns write a summary of a case involving spiritual issues and present the case in a didactic training seminar.
 The intern should discuss the manner in which spiritual issues were involved and how they were worked with and resolved in the counseling.

-Goal II: Produce interns who can provide a range of services in a university counseling center or similar environment.
+Produce interns who can provide a range of services in a university counseling center or similar environment.

 Objective II-A: Working in a university counseling center.
 Intern will understand the needs and the development of older adolescents, young adults, and adults and the role of psychological services in a university counseling center or similar agency.